 Subsequently, the demand for ERP testing professionals is also increasing in the IT industry.
 Many ERP implementation projects spent more than 50% of their budget in testing and related activities.

-Even though, we call it as ERP Software, it is not “just software” and the ERP vendor’s job is not completed by selling ERP software to the customer.
+Even though we call it as ERP Software, it is not “just software” and the ERP vendor’s job is not completed by selling ERP software to the customer.
 ERP is actually a “business solution” to an organization by automating the business process and workflow inside the company.
-This will not be achieved by just installing the software and setup the infrastructure, rather the success of ERP implementation requires lot of dedicated workaround and people involvement.
+This will not be achieved by just installing the software and set up the infrastructure, rather the success of ERP implementation requires a lot of dedicated workaround and people involvement.